snowboarder003/djattendance/README.md

 # djattendance
----

-Branch for the March 29th demo.
-Sarah and Rebecca are working directly on this branch with the attendance/schedules, so **please do not merge into this branch unless it works.** Thank you.

 ## Summary
 Djattendance is a rewrite of the original FTTA attendance server in Python/Django.
 It supports many internal functions of the FTTA, for both trainees and administrators, such as: